Cross Cultural Management Guide - Ghana

 Approach to Change

-Ghana’s intercultural adaptability and readiness for change is developing all the time.
+Ghana’s cultural readiness for change is developing all the time.
 Ghana is seen to have a medium tolerance for change and risk.
 It is important for innovations to have a track record or history noting the benefits if they are to be accepted and implemented.

 Ghana is a moderate time culture and typically and there may be some flexibility to strict adherence to schedules and deadlines.
-Nevertheless, the expectations of intercultural expansion and globalization have caused the Ghanaians to adopt relatively strict standards of adhering to schedules.
+Nevertheless, the expectations of global working have caused Ghanaians to adopt relatively strict standards of adhering to schedules.

 - When working with people from Ghana, it’s advisable to reinforce the importance of the agreed-upon deadlines and how that may affect the rest of the organization.